Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 In the region of Castilla y León you will encounter these helpful wooden waymarks, shown below.
 Notice the rays of the shell are meaningless for the denotation of the direction of travel.
 It is the direction of the yellow arrow that you follow.
 The one in the photo below directs the pilgrimage traveler to go straight ahead.

 Halfway through the Camino del Salvador, you enter the region of Asturias.
-Here it is the shells themselves that denote the direction of travel, but usually accompanied by a yellow arrow as well.
+Here it is the shells themselves that denote the direction of travel, but they are now always accompanied by a painted yellow arrow as well, so don’t worry about looking at the shell itself.

-The shell's rays join together at the middle.
+The shell's rays join together in the middle.
 It is the middle of the shell that points toward the direction of travel.
-This is exactly the opposite as in Galicia, the region where Santiago de Compostela resides.
+See in the photo below, the middle of the shell points upward, and that means, to continue straight as the painted arrow also indicates.

 The steep grades on this Camino are not to be underestimated.
 The hills are relentless.
 For me, the downhill was much worse than the uphill.
 My knees really felt the downhill pounding, despite my heavy use of trekking poles and use of knee supports.